Rhéal Fortin

 Fortin was named interim leader of the Bloc Québécois on October 22, 2015 following the resignation of Gilles Duceppe as leader after Duceppe was unable to win his seat in the election.

 He served as interim leader of the party until the next leader, Martine Ouellet was named on March 18, 2017.

-Fortin and six other Bloc MPs resigned from the Bloc's caucus to sit as an independent MP on February 28, 2018 citing conflicts with Ouellet's leadership.
+Fortin and six other Bloc MPs resigned from the Bloc's caucus to sit as independent MPs on February 28, 2018 citing conflicts with Ouellet's leadership.
 Fortin then served as leader of the party formed by the dissidents, Québec debout.
 He rejoined the Bloc Québécois caucus on September 17, 2018.

 Biography

 Fortin was born in Laval-des-Rapides, Quebec.
 He started working when he was 18.
 He completed a CEGEP electrician's diploma, equivalent to junior college.
 He was a worker in a factory in Laval from 1977 to 1985, then left to attend university to study law.
 After completing his legal education, he began practising law in Saint-Jérôme in 1992.